mjosaarinen/rij256-rv/README.md

 *   Rijndael-(256,256) has 14 rounds (same as AES-256).
 The state is
 organized as 8 "columns" of 4 bytes.
 The ShiftRows() constants are {0,1,3,4}.
 Other component steps -- SubBytes(), MixColumns(), AddRoundKey() -- are just as in other variants of Rijndael.
+There are 32 parallel S-boxes, 8 MixColumns() calls and the subkeys are 32 bytes as well.

 ```
 Rijndael-(256,256) state is loaded with 32 bytes 0, 1, 2, ..
 31: